jasmineMonquieLewis/Linguistik-Written-Works-Of-Artz/certifications/scum-fundamentals-certification/notes/part-i-intoduction/scum-fundamentals-certification-part-i-intoduction.md

 # Conclusion
-I highly recommend anyone interested in learning the process of software development or project management to take SCRUMstudy's Scum Fundamentals Certification (SFCTM) exam.
-In this section, ***Scrum Fundamentals Certification (SFCTM) | Notes - Part I:  Introduction***, I provided a synopsis of the exam and overview of Scrum, including definition and benefits.
+I highly recommend anyone interested in learning the process of software development or project management to take SCRUMstudy's Scum Fundamentals Certification (SFC) exam.
+In this section, ***Scrum Fundamentals Certification (SFC) | Notes - Part I:  Introduction***, I provided a synopsis of the exam and overview of Scrum, including definition and benefits.

 <ins>***Until next time:***</ins>  *learning Scrum methodology will assist you in completing all types of projects, not only software applications.*